gerpervaz/natural_language_processing/README.md

 The code covers the following aspects of handling a file of this type:

-Data quality assessment, partly based on an Exploratory Data Analysis Data cleaning
+Data quality assessment, partly based on an Exploratory Data Analysis
+- Data cleaning
-Variable transformation and new variable creation.
-In this section, there is code that performs labeling using a zero-shot approach that makes use of the Roberta language model, based on transformers.
+- Variable transformation and new variable creation.
+In this section, there is code that performs labeling using a zero-shot approach that makes use of the XLM-RoBERTa language model, based on transformers.
-Basic descriptive
+- Basic descriptive
-Data visualization using bubble charts
+- Data visualization using bubble charts

 Built-in Python Libraries:
-os
-re
-shutil
+os, re, shutil

-External Libraries (require installation unless already installed on Google Colab): pandas numpy matplotlib ydata-profiling[notebook]==4.1.0 langdetect transformers sweetviz tensorflow torch google.colab drive sentencepiece
+External Libraries (require installation unless already installed on Google Colab): pandas, numpy, matplotlib, ydata-profiling[notebook]==4.1.0, langdetect, transformers, sweetviz, tensorflow, torch, google.colab, drive, sentencepiece